HenaNieminen/EnglishIsNotSoSimple/README.md

 Basic backend and functionality will hopefully be implemented by release 1.
 It will start out very basic and will be expanded upon before release 2.

-UI will be limited on the frontend side and hopefully the first task type of typing in the correct translation of a word will be available on release 1.
+UI will be limited or nonexistant in Release 1 as I have two projects to make at the same time.
+I promise backend will be in "some state."

 ## For release 2?
 More task types, better backend.
 More details will be updated.